Sodom, City Of… Justice?

 Rabbi David Fohrman

 In Parshat Vayeira, Abraham’s nephew Lot is rescued by angels from the sinful city of Sodom, and after he and most of his family escape, the city is destroyed by heavenly fire.
 These seem to be the main plot points of the narrative.
-And yet, upon closer inspection, there actually seems to be a larger story being told, one that might make us question what we know about Sodom.
-Woven into the account of the destruction of Sodom are a host of subtle references to a different story – to, of all things, the Garden of Eden.
+And yet, upon closer inspection, there actually seems to be a larger story being told, one that might make us question what we know about the real sin of Sodom.
+Woven into the account of the destruction of Sodom are a host of subtle references to a different story in the Bible – to, of all things, the Garden of Eden.